mina-gaid/restful-banking/README.md

-# Banking 420
-A RESTful API written using Java as part of the Web Services and API development module (Group O) at NCI.
+## Description

+A RESTful API service based Banking Application.

+This project was made and submitted in collaboration with six team members for our college Web Services and API development module.

 ## Setup